-The glasshouse at Quarry Bank
+The newly restored glasshouse at Quarry Bank

 Explore the restored glasshouse and back sheds.
 Marvel at the sparkling glasshouse with its thousands of panes of glass, and at the exotic fruit growing within its frame.
 In the back sheds, discover the stories of the gardeners who worked in Quarry Bank's garden 200 years ago.

 By 1798, when the mill was well established, Samuel Greg moved his family from Manchester to the newly built Quarry Bank House.
 After their arrival, the Gregs soon began to develop the challenging terrain around the house into beautiful and productive gardens.

 Pleasure gardens and glasshouse

 The Gregs created more formal gardens designed for pleasure, the landscaped Northern Woods for recreation, whilst up on the cliff top they created a walled kitchen garden to produce all the fruit and vegetables that the family’s 13 children, frequent guests, and several servants needed.
 Care was taken to choose a suitable site for the kitchen garden.

 The centrepiece of the walled garden was a magnificent curvilinear glasshouse with a cast-iron frame, built sometime in the early 1820s.
 Its innovative design with modern technology, expensive materials and the huge amount of glass, sent a clear message to guests about their financial success and position in society.